IntelSoftware/SYCL_101/02_Why_SYCL/02_SYCL_basic_code_single_task.rst

 SYCL Basic Code: single_task
 ============================

-SYCL offers a broad range of advantages to developers, including improved productivity, better performance, and enhanced code maintainability.
+SYCL offers many advantages to developers, including improved productivity, better performance, and enhanced code maintainability.
 In this lesson, you will gain an overall understanding of basic SYCL features and concepts.

 SYCL Advantages
 ----------------------------